abhiSyncd/Java-Design-Patterns-Step-By-Step/README.md

     https://www.c-sharpcorner.com/article/singleton/
     https://www.callicoder.com/java-singleton-design-pattern-example/

- **(b) Problem && Solutions**
+ **(b) Need**

-    (a) PROBLEM :
-        If a class is used by every other classes in the application, Then all Other class to call its method first needs to instantiate its object and then call its method.
+    PROBLEM : If a class is used by every other classes in the application, Then all Other class to call its method first needs to instantiate its object and then call its method.
               As the result there will be Many Objects of a same class in the HEAP.
               Thus, in this way, the memory is wasted, while we create a new instance of a class in every call.

-    (b) SOLUTION
-        If a class is used by every other classes in the application, make the class singleton i.e Singleton Pattern ensures that only a single instance of a class exists and a global point of access to it exists.
+    SOLUTION : If a class is used by every other classes in the application, make the class singleton i.e Singleton Pattern ensures that only a single instance of a class exists and a global point of access to it exists.
                Since, its a global access to all threads,we need to make it thread safe.

-    (c) Steps to Implement Singleton :
+  **(c) Steps to Implement Singleton**

         - Private Constructor
           Declare a private constructor for the class for which you want to make Singleton.
           A private constructor cannot be inherited and its not possible to instantiate it from outside